How do restores work in Backupify 1.0 for Office 365?

 OneDrive and SharePoint Restores

 OneDrive and SharePoint restores have only one limitation and that is that files must be less than 250MB to be restored.
 Larger files are still backed up safely, however, you must use the Export feature to recover them.
 Note the data can be restored by any user, but only the data they had permissions for.

 OneDrive backups also store File Permissions.
-If you would like to restore these, you can toggle "Item Permissions Will be Restored" to on.
+If you would like to restore these, you can toggle Item Permissions Will be Restored to on.

-Note: if you are an existing customer, only the files that have been backed up since 02/15/2017 will store ACLs.
+If you are an existing customer, only the files that have been backed up since 02/15/2017 will store ACLs.